Tag: leader

 2) It is often easy to “know” the story of Bible characters.
 What happens if you put yourself in their place?
 Does that change your perspective of them and their story?

-3) Wisdom and can be passed on.
-We focus a lot on wordly wisdom, as we want our (children, grandchildren, etc.) to be successful in this world.
+3) Wisdom and knowledge can be passed on.
+We focus a lot on wordly wisdom, as we want our legacy (children, grandchildren, etc.) to be successful in this world.
 However, worldly wisdom is often at odds with God’s wisdom.
 How have you dealt with that?
 How can you help others deal with it?

-FD) Who do you ask for guidance when you have 2 good (or bad) decisions to choose from?
+FD) Who do you for guidance when you have 2 good (or bad) decisions to choose from?

 • Legacy of Enemies